cf73/agpur/content/collections/pages/home.md

     content:
       -
         type: text
         text: 'AgPur Flyovers are also 2.5M standard length, but terminated with all bananas.
 Standard constructions may be exchanged for full credit toward AgPur Speaker Cables within one year!
-Custom lengths and terminations are not returnable."'
+Custom lengths and terminations are not returnable.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'We reserve the right to make minor cosmetic and aesthetic changes on the fly without notice.
+However, any technological changes will always be announced.
+Enjoy the music!'
+  -
+    type: paragraph
 interconnects_blurb: 'ArgentPur offers three tiers of Interconnects, available both single ended (RCA) and balanced (XLR).'
 speaker_cables_blurb: "ArgentPur Speaker Cables are available in 4 sizes according to current capacity.
 Choose only the gauge you require for your loudspeakers' sensitivity and length required."
 ---